-Though if your train calls at Richmond or Wimbledon stations you can connect there for the District line.
+Though if your train calls at Richmond or Wimbledon stations you can connect there for eastbound District line trains.

 A clutch of tourist destinations are located in the London Bridge area including Borough Market (best experienced on a weekend), The Shard and HMS Belfast the south side access to Tower Bridge, plus the attractions in the adjacent Bermondsey Street area such as the Fashion and Textile Museum and The White Cube Gallery, plus on weekends, The Ropewalk.

 Waterloo East station is linked to the main Waterloo station by a footbridge that can be accessed from the concourse by escalators and a lift (elevator), then in Waterloo East station slopes lead down to the trains.

 All trains which depart from platforms/tracks A and C in Waterloo East will call at London Bridge, there is a departure indicator which will tell you whether the next train will be leaving from platform A or C, typically more than fifteen trains per hour will be available.

 On arrival at London Bridge, for Borough Market use the exit on to Tooley Street and turn left, for HMS Belfast and Tower Bridge use the same exit and turn right, for The Shard and Bermondsey Street use the exits on to St Thomas Street.

 Madame Tussauds is adjacent to Baker Street Underground station, it is on the next block, but taking the bus is the easiest means of reaching The Zoo.

 The only bus route which stops right by London Zoo’s entrance is the 274

 and at Baker Street it departs from bus stop C, take the bus heading to Angel, Islington.

 To head to Baker Street from Waterloo take the northbound Bakerloo line.